 - Approval Studio has 4 shapes for mark-up – point, circle, square, and a free form.
 An important note: all comments in our review tool are “attached” to their annotations, and you can see them both on the right panel and in the images.
 Therefore, you can move them to any point on the screen, and they still will remain attached so that you will always know which comment refers to which annotations.
 Instead of such things as a double-sided arrow, we offer the ability to attach one comment to multiple places, which is considerably more convenient.

 - All chats in the comments are live similar to Review Studio, so there isn’t much of a difference in terms of teamwork.

 - If you want to accept or reject your artwork, there are appropriate buttons up above in the review tool.

 So, what are your thoughts?
 Which Studio is better – Review or Approval?
-For sure, Review has a video format and more mark-up possibilities, but in terms of version control and auditing, Approval seems to be far superior.
-Although we also have a number of unique mark-up features, our concept is not only quality designs review, but also a quality service for project managers.
-If you want to make sure, contact us to book your free personal demo session!
+For sure, Review has a lot of video and audio formats as well as more mark-up possibilities, but in terms of version control and auditing, Approval seems to be far superior.
+Although we also have a number of unique markup features, our concept is not only a quality design review but also a quality service for project managers.
+If you want to test it for yourself, contact us to book your free personal demo session!